top of page

 Whole Milk vs Nonfat Milk

 Infant formulas can be made using either whole milk or nonfat (skim) milk with added fats.
-Both are carefully designed to meet an infant’s nutritional needs.
-The difference isn’t about one being more complete or better, but about how the fat portion of the formula is built.
+The difference isn’t about whether one is more “complete” than the other, but rather how the fat portion of the formula is built.

 With nonfat milk formulas, manufacturers start with a kind of “blank slate” when it comes to fats.
 Since the natural milk fat has been removed, they build the entire fat profile using a blend of oils.
 This allows for a high level of control over the types and amounts of fatty acids, and helps ensure consistency from batch to batch.